 Answer:

-Did you ever experience an FDA audit with short notice and your QC colleagues are in urgent need of some documentation?
-Wouldn`t it be ideal in this situation to have immediate on-line access to get all information for a variety of different products 24 hours / 7 days a week?
-No need to contact many different suppliers – maybe in different time zones - to get the needed information as quickly as possible.
+An FDA audit on short notice?
+Don’t you want immediate online access to product information?
+No need to contact many different suppliers – in different time zones.

-The Emprove documentation does cover more than 400 different excipients and for filters and single use system – are there really so many suppliers who are able to give you access to a documentation for such a wide portfolio range?

-Did you calculate how much money you would save to get such high level documentation for such a broad portfolio – no matter whether you are buying 1 kg or tons?
-The Emprove suite access will allow you more convenience and cost savings in your registration processes and this might be worthwhile to pay for this service Merck is offering.
+Emprove documents over 400 different excipients.
+All Emprove® excipients are supported by three different types of dossiers, covering Qualification, Risk Assessment, and Process Optimization, all of which are accessible 24/7 via our online Emprove® Suite.

+Save money and convenience in your registration process with high-level documentation.

 10. Question:

-We are working on products with solubility challenges?
-What offer do you have?
+We are working on products with solubility challenges.
+What can you offer?

 Answer:

-Which technologies / excipients are you currently using to overcome your solubility challenges?
-Is there any preference or limitation, e.g. are you working on heat sensitive APIs?

-Merck has a comprehensive offering of different specialty excipients to overcome solubility challenges.
+Merck offers specialty excipients to overcome solubility challenges.
+For example:

-Do you work on HME – we can offer Parteck MXP
+HME?
+We offer Parteck MXP.

-Do you work with inorganic carriers – would you be interested to test our Parteck SLC – an inorganic drug carrier based on SiO2.
+Inorganic carriers?
+Would you be interested in testing our Parteck SLC (an inorganic drug carrier based on Silicon dioxide)?

-Could the use of a Counterion be a solution – we have meglumine in our portfolio which can be a solution if you are working on API`s with a pka value of 6 or less.
+Counterions?
+We have meglumine in our portfolio which can be a solution if you are working on APIs with a pka value of 6 or less.

-Merck is also offering feasibility studies in case that development support is required.
+Merck is also offering feasibility studies in case you require development support.

 11. Question: